 There's nothing better than taking a chance on a value pick during your draft and watching it pay off.

 To aid you in your quest for the elusive fantasy baseball sleeper, we've put together a list of potential breakout or bounce-back players to help you win this season.

 This list is in alphabetical order and the degree to which these players qualify as sleepers obviously depends on your specific league.
-We've included each player's projected stats for the upcoming season so that you can properly evaluate them.

 Imagine how confident you'll feel going into your draft with sleepers from the premier fantasy baseball source on the web.
 Once you sign up, you'll not only get access to this list, you'll completely unlock every page on RotoWire.com.

 Get Instant Access To Our 2016 Fantasy Baseball Sleepers

 P.S.
 Here at RotoWire.com, we've been giving out high-quality fantasy baseball advice for over a decade and we've won nearly three times as many industry awards as our next closest competitor.
 Try us out this season and we'll help you look like a genius.